-1. Test your tech before the first day of class
+1. Test your educational technology before the first day of class

 Inevitably, there will be some tech glitches as you issue tablets to students, teach them how to log on and access the digital classroom and give them a tour of the technology you’ll be using together.
 You can be as prepared as possible by testing your WiFi connection, conducting a video and audio test on devices or platforms, and doing a run-through yourself of the digital tech tour you plan on showing students.